Countrywide shareholders cash in on Britain's housing recovery

 Countrywide was not immediately available for comment.

-The group’s other two private equity owners, Oaktree Capital and Apollo Global, last month sold shares worth a total of 200 million pounds.
+The group’s other two private equity owners, Oaktree Capital (OAK.N) and Apollo Global (APO.N), last month sold shares worth a total of 200 million pounds.